ideadevice/zwsgi/README.md

 # ZWSGI
 ZeroMQ <-> WSGI Bridge.

-ZWSGI provides the ability to use rich messaging patterns provided by ZeroMQ to your existing WSGI applications.
+zwsgi provides the ability to use rich messaging patterns provided by ZeroMQ to your existing WSGI applications.
 It changes the underlying transport layer from HTTP to [ZHTTP](http://rfc.zeromq.org/spec:33 "ZHTTP").
 It is built on top of [pyzmq] (https://github.com/zeromq/pyzmq "pyzmq") bindings and can be configured to use threads, [greenlets](https://github.com/gevent/gevent "gevent") or processes to handle incoming requests.

 ## Sample Use Case

-ZWSGI can be used to realize advanced ZeroMQ patterns like [Majordomo Protocol] (http://rfc.zeromq.org/spec:7 "MDP"), where workers are ZWSGI applications that connect to a broker.
+zwsgi can be used to realize advanced ZeroMQ patterns like [Majordomo Protocol] (http://rfc.zeromq.org/spec:7 "MDP"), where workers are zwsgi applications that connect to a broker.
 This provides a way to build a scalable service oriented architecture.

 ## Examples